Joshua-Ciffer/Mount-Olive-Robotics-Team-2018/README.md

 # Mount Olive Robotics Team 2018 Off-Season
 ### Contributors: Joshua Ciffer, and yea no one else at this point...
 Thanks for the help.
+(GitHub contributors display is a lie)

 # Agenda
 - <s>Motor inversions</s>